Georeferencing and Tiling

-Manually increasing the tile size too much is likely to lead to a crash during processing.
-Please only do so if you are confident that your hardware can handle it.
+Manually increasing the tile size too much will lead to an excessive use of memory, in extreme cases leading to a crash of the process.
+Please only increase your tile size if you are confident that your hardware has enough available RAM.
 One way of doing this is by processing a small area (several tiles) before launching a big project.

 The default size of a tile depends on the scenario:

 The GSD (Ground Sampling Distance) of a project is automatically estimated by SURE.
-Alternatively, users can set the desired output cell size for raster products using the GSD parameter, taking into consideration also the quality setting.
-The GSD value specified should be equal or greater than the GSD resulting from the quality setting.
-Each reduction in quality level doubles the output cell size of the raster products.
-Exception: output cell size for scenario DEFAULT and quality HIGH is not doubled to allow for full resolution DSM and True Ortho outputs in the standard processing setting.
+Using the GSD parameter, users have the option of setting the desired output cell size for raster products, taking into consideration also the Quality setting.
+The GSD value specified should be equal or greater than the GSD resulting from the Quality setting.
+Each reduction in Quality level doubles the output cell size of the raster products.
+Exception: output cell size for scenario DEFAULT and Quality HIGH is not doubled to allow for full resolution DSM and True Ortho outputs in the standard processing setting.

-When using less than 75% forward overlap and less than 50% sideward overlap, SURE doubles the effective GSD used for sizing the tiles and raster products.
+When using less than 75% forward overlap and less than 50% sideward overlap, SURE doubles the effective GSD used for sampling the raster products, unless the GSD is manually specified.